 In this article, we’ll take a look at cheese and whether or not it can make a cat sick.
 Let’s get started!

-Cheese is a dairy product, which is usually made with milk, a starter culture, salt, and an enzyme called rennet.
+Cheese is a dairy product, which means it is usually made with cow’s milk, as well as a starter culture, salt, and an enzyme called rennet.
 History says that cheese has been around for over 4,00 years!
 Why did ancient people start making cheese?
-Most scientists believe cheese resulted from some mistake made with milk.
-Ancient people, not being ones to throw away anything, tried the cheese and liked it.
+Most scientists believe cheese resulted from a mistake that was made with milk.
+Ancient people, not being ones to throw anything away, tried the cheese and liked it.
 Now it’s a very popular food all around the world!

 Cheese comes in many varieties and flavors.
-It can include mold and other substances.
+It can be made with other types of milk (such as goats or sheep), include mold and also contain other substances like fruit and flavorings.
 But what happens if a cat eats cheese?
 Will cheese make a cat sick?

 Cheese & Cats

 Many cats love to eat cheese.
 They will sit and beg or even steal a piece when you’re not looking!
-However, cheese isn’t really good for cats.
-The good news is that cheese is not toxic to cats, but it can still make them very sick.
+The good news is that cheese is not toxic to cats.
+However, it isn’t really good for them and can still make them very sick.

 Cheese is also high in fat, which is bad for cats.
-One small piece now and then won’t hurt your fur baby; however, on a regular basis, cheese could lead to obesity in your cat.
-This can then lead to other health issues such as heart problems, shortening of life, and more.
+One small piece now and then may not hurt your fur baby; however, on a regular basis, cheese could lead to obesity in your cat.
+This can then lead to other health issues such as heart problems, diabetes, and an increased risk of cancer.

 It’s OK for your cat to have a very small piece of cheese now and then but be sure not to make it a regular habit.
 It’s really not good for your feline companion!